dmpe/powershell/README.md

 ## Move Maven artefacts from Nexus 2 to Nexus 3

 **Initial situation:**
-We have old nexus 2 server, with access to the filesystem, which hosts maven artefacts.
+We have old nexus 2 server, with you having an access to the filesystem, which hosts among others `maven` artefacts.
-These have to be migrated to an empty nexus 3.
+The goal is migrate them to an empty nexus 3 installation, e.g. via API.
-When doing that repositories (proxy, hosted) have to be extracted from nexus 2 and re-created on nexus 3.
+Moreover, when doing that, repositories (proxy & hosted) have to be extracted from nexus 2 and re-created on nexus 3.

 ### Sources: